Construction of Ram Mandir in Ayodhya to begin in April

 The exact date, however, will be finalised in the first meeting of the Trust, he said.

-Swami Devgiri Maharaj was talking to reporters here, a day after the Modi government constituted an independent 15- member Trust, including him, to oversee the construction of Ram temple in Ayodhya.
+Swami Devgiri Maharaj was talking to reporters here, a day after the Modi government constituted an independent 15-member Trust, including him, to oversee the construction of Ram temple in Ayodhya.

 Ayodhya: Govt makes Re 1 donation